Market Studies

 Chart: Market Projections for Marine Fuels Volumes Comparing Biofuels to LNG by MT/yr

-Short Term Outlook: Supply and Demand Imbalances Between Advanced Biodiesel and Renewable Diesel
+REVIEW OF FORECASTS – SHORT TERM, MID TERM, AND LONG-TERM OUTLOOKSShort Term Outlook: Supply and Demand Imbalances Between Advanced Biodiesel and Renewable Diesel

 Mandates for Low Carbon Markets in U.S. & E.U., Canada: Market Pull for Lower Cost Suppliers / Exporters in Emerging Markets